-votes for the Democratic candidate or votes for the Republican candidate.36 We let $V_P^i \in \{A, R, D\}$ and $V_H^i \in \{A, R, D\}$ denote citizen i's choices in the presidential and congressional election, respectively, where A denotes abstention and D or R indicate that the citizen voted for the Democratic or the Republican candidate, respectively.
+for the Democratic or the Republican candidate, respectively.
 We refer to $V^i = (V_P^i, V_H^i) \in \{AA, AD, AR, DA, RA, DD, DR, RD, RR\}$ as citizen i's observed participation and voting profile.

 The NES also contains detailed information on individual demographic characteristics and self-reported party identification.
-In our analysis, we consider the following variables: the variable Age denotes an individual's age; Black is a race indicator variable that equals one if an individual is black; Lowedu is a dummy variable denoting whether an individual does not have a high school degree; Highedu is a dummy variable denoting whether an individual has a college degree; Female is a gender indicator variable that is equal to one if an individual is a woman; Lowinc is a dummy variable denoting whether an individual's family income is lower than median family income; Christian is a dummy variable that is equal to one if an individual is either catholic or protestant and zero otherwise; and Dem, Rep and Ind are three (mutually exclusive) dummy variables denoting whether an individual considers him or herself to be a democrat, a republican or an independent, respectively.
-Using the notation we introduced to describe our structural model, we have that x = (Age, Black, Lowedu, Highedu, Female, Lowinc, Christian) and k = (Dem, Rep, Ind).
+In our analysis, we consider the following variables: the variable Age denotes an individual's age; Black is a race indicator variable that equals one if an individual is black; Lowedu is a dummy variable denoting whether an individual does not have a high school degree; Highedu is a dummy variable denoting whether an individual has a college degree; Female is a gender indicator variable that is equal to one if an individual is a woman; Lowinc is a dummy variable denoting whether an individual's family income is lower than median family income; Christian is a dummy variable that is equal to one if an individual is either catholic or protestant and zero otherwise; and Dem, Rep and Ind are three (mutually exclusive) dummy variables denoting whether an individual considers him or herself to be a democrat, a republican or an independent, respectively.33 Using the notation we introduced to describe our structural model, we have that x = (Age,Black, Lowedu, Highedu, Female, Lowinc, Christian) and k = (Dem, Rep, Ind).